Certified Nursing Assistant Programs in Maine | CNA Training and Classes

 Maine CNA Competency Test

 After completing the required CNA training program, you must pass the Maine CNA competency test to become certified.
-This test involves demonstrating proficiency in nursing assistant knowledge and skills, including basic nursing skills, infection control, safety in an emergency situation, therapeutic and technical procedures, and passing a written knowledge examination.
+This test involves demonstrating proficiency in nursing assistant knowledge and skills, including basic nursing skills, infection control, safety in an emergency, therapeutic and technical procedures, and passing a written knowledge examination.

 The test includes multiple-choice questions, which can be administered orally or in writing, as well as a skills demonstration.
 This demonstration may involve personal safety, caring for elderly patients, emergency procedures, and/or other basic CNA skills.